InTAct: Interval-based Task Activation Consolidation for Continual Learning: Interval Arithmetic

 \subsection{Fundamental Operations}

-The fundamental principle of interval arithmetic is the \emph{inclusion property}: the resulting interval of an operation must contain all possible results from applying the same operation to any real numbers within the operand intervals.
+The fundamental principle of IA is the \emph{inclusion property}: the resulting interval of an operation must contain all possible results from applying the same operation to any real numbers within the operand intervals.
 Let $x = [x_l, x_u]$ and $y = [y_l, y_u]$ be two intervals.
 The elementary arithmetic operations are defined as follows:

 \begin{description} \item[Addition.]
 The sum is obtained by adding the respective endpoints:

 \item[Subtraction.]
 The difference is computed by cross-adding the endpoints:

 \item[Multiplication.]
 The product is the interval spanning the minimum and maximum of the four products of the endpoints.